RBAC

 To set permission for a user to work with any item in the Platform, an appropriate Access Role must be assigned to the Authentication Method that represents this user.
 By default, users don't have any permissions in Akeyless unless explicitly granted.

-To Associate an Authentication Methods with a role from the Akeyless Command Line Interface (CLI) run the following commands to create an API Key:
+To Associate an Authentication Methods with a role from the Akeyless Command Line Interface (CLI), first run the following command to create an API Key:

 Create a new access role: